Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "My Tolokers can't upload a file with the assignment" %}

-If none of the Tolokers can submit the assignment, the most likely reason is JS validation.
-Run JS validation again.

-Export your project to the sandbox and try to complete the task in the sandbox yourself.

-{% endcut %}

 {% cut "How do I check the task display in the mobile Toloka app?" %}

 To check the task's look-and-feel on the mobile phone screen, enable the emulation mode in Chrome or Safari and edit the CSS block.